-As at 31 December 2012, there are no outstanding convertible bonds or warrants/options issued by Nestlé S.A. or by subsidiaries on Nestlé S.A. shares.
+As at 31 December 2013, there are no outstanding convertible bonds or warrants/options issued by Nestlé S.A. or by subsidiaries on Nestlé S.A. shares.
 The only options issued by Nestlé S.A. are employee options allocated under the Nestlé Management Stock Option Plan (MSOP).
-The features of this plan are detailed in Note 11 of the 2012 Consolidated Financial Statements of the Nestlé Group and in Note 14 of the 2012 Financial Statements of Nestlé S.A.
+Grants under this plan have been discontinued in 2013.